 - ½ cup chopped nuts

-Blend together pumpkin, eggs, sugar, spices and evaporated milk.
+Blend pumpkin, eggs, sugar, spices and evaporated milk.
 Pour into a buttered 13-by-9-inch pan.
 Sprinkle dry cake mix over the top (it seems like a lot, but it works).
 Drizzle melted butter over cake mix, then top with brown sugar and chopped nuts.
 Bake at 350 degrees for an hour and 20 minutes.

 Top with fresh whipped cream.
 Serves a bunch — at least 12.